-Burke, Virginia Estate Planning Lawyers
+Burke, Virginia Estate Planning Attorneys

 Estate planning is for everybody, not just the wealthy or for those nearing the end of their life.
 At Hale Ball Carlson Baumgartner Murphy, PLC, we offer a team of experienced attorneys who can provide comprehensive estate planning for residents in Burke, Virginia.
 Our lawyers pride themselves on the estate planning services that we are able to provide our clients.
 We understand the importance of estate planning as well as how Virginia laws intersect with plans that you make for your family’s future.
 Our Burke estate planning attorneys are ready to help you with a wide range of issues, including drafting or updating a last will and testament, establishing trusts, helping with powers of attorney, asset preservation, and estate tax issues.
 Call us today so we can get started on mapping your estate plan.

 When Silas Burke set up shop in this area of Fairfax County in the early 1800s (his house still stands, overlooking Pohick Creek), he may not have envisioned the diversity that would come to the region.
 But now, Burke is filled with people that want to secure their family’s future.
 They can help secure that future with an estate plan that fit their needs.